Information for Prospective StudentsGPES

 Note that your prospective MP belongs to an ESF Department, as well as to GPES, which is interdepartmental.
 Consult with your MP as to whether you should apply to ESF through GPES or through the MP’s department.
 You can also research the relevant curricula for GPES and the Departmental alternative.

-Within GPES, there are multiple Areas of Study.
+Within GPES, there are multiple Areas of Study (see drop down menu above.)
 If your prospective MP participates in more than one of these, you will need to apply to the most appropriate Area of Study in consultation with your MP.

 Some departments admit students to a PhD program without a masters degree.
 This is discouraged in GPES.